Cloud-Intelligence/knowledgebase/README.md

 - run `task` to start up the project
 - alternativley run `docker-compose up` if you do not have taskfile installed
-- head over to localhost:5678/
+- head over to localhost:3000/
+- use your corpo email to login
+- default password is `gregcantcode`
 - learn

 # Adding content